-As if the federal government isn’t busy enough with what’s going on around the country, fortunately the wheels of US DHS and FEMA are still spinning and have announced that the SAFER grant application period opened Monday, April 13th and closes May 15, 2020 at 5:00PM.
+As if the federal government isn’t busy enough with what’s going on around the country, fortunately, the wheels of US DHS and FEMA are still spinning and have announced that the SAFER grant application period opens Monday, February 8 and closes March 12, 2021 at 5:00PM.

-The fiscal year 2019 SAFER grant period application and guidelines can be found here.
+The fiscal year 2020 SAFER grant period application and guidelines can be found here.
 The SAFER Grant program provides direct funding to volunteer, career and combination fire departments and volunteer firefighter interest organizations.
+For volunteer fire departments and local, regional, state and national volunteer firefighter interest organizations — this means a $0 cost-share.
+Yep, FREE MONEY!
 This article will focus on the volunteer recruitment and retention component specifically.

 The time is now to jump on your narrative and background data while you clarify and prioritize where you want to go with your grant-funded recruitment efforts.
 Don’t be afraid to dream big but be realistic too.
 Securing a large grant can be a “be careful what you wish for” moment when it comes to implementing, executing and managing government funded recruitment efforts, but that shouldn’t discourage you from applying.